-You’ve put a lot of time and energy into preparing the best holiday meals.
-Use these recipes to avoid waste and save money whether you’re staying at home or headed to the bach for the holiday break.
+You’ve put a lot of time and energy into preparing the best holiday meals – so don’t let any leftovers go to waste.
+Here’s some handy recipes to avoid waste and save money whether you’re staying at home or heading away for the summer break.

 You can get more ideas from the Easy Choice Family Kai summer cookbook.